MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-leads.md

   - enduser
 ---

-# Lead management, scoring, and LinkedIn Lead Gen
+# Lead management and scoring

 > [!IMPORTANT]
 > **The [outbound marketing](user-guide.md) module will be removed from Customer Insights - Journeys on June 30, 2025.** To avoid interruptions, transition to real-time journeys before this date.
 More information: [Transition overview](transition-overview.md)

-## Lead management and scoring

 Creating scoring models to identify the best leads is an important aspect of lead management.
 As of the September 2023 Customer Insights - Journeys release, lead scoring is available in real-time journeys.
 You can enable the real-time journeys lead scoring feature in the feature switches area in the settings.
 Improvements compared to the outbound marketing scoring models are:
 -	Simpler and more intuitive design canvas.